cfillion/reapack-index/README.md

 **@provides**

 Add additional files to the package.
+This is also used to add platform restrictions or set a custom download url (by default the download url is based on the "origin" git remote).
 These files will be installed/updated together with the package.

 ```
 @provides unicode.dat